 Nowadays, link building doesn’t have a great reputation, and it’s often associated with link spamming.
 But it shouldn’t be that way.

 You can build backlinks using smart techniques and without spamming other sites.
-If you are is in a boring niche, getting quality backlinks can be challenging.
-Keep reading and I’ll show you eight ways to do build links using ethical strategies and SEO tools that will make things easier for you.
+If you are in a boring niche, getting high quality backlinks can be challenging.
+Keep reading, and I’ll show you eight ways to build links using ethical strategies and SEO tools that will make things easier for you.

 1. Replicate competitors’ best backlinks

 SEO is like playing poker with your competitors, and Google is the dealer.
 The exception is that everyone has to play with their cards on the table.

 In our case, the cards are the backlinks, and everyone has access to them.
 You can effortlessly get a list of your competitor’s backlinks and then try to replicate their best ones.